jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 # Types of adversarial attacks VI

-### Pertubation Limitation
+### Perturbation Limitation

 - Optimized Perturbation

 Perturbations are the goal of the minimization problem.

-- Constraint Pertubation
+- Constraint Perturbation

 Are the constraint of the minimization problem

 Source: Yuan et al. (2018)

 Note: Lastly, attacks can be distinguished on how the perturbations are calculated.
 Either they are part of the optimization to minimize the perturbations, thus called optimized perturbations.
-The attack can also be formulated from an constraint focus.
+The attack can also be formulated from a constraint focus.
 Thus the perturbations are not the goal but the constraints in the optimization problem.
-The "only" have to be good enough to fool the network.
+They "only" have to be good enough to fool the network.

 ---

 # Perturbation measures

 - ℓ𝑝 is the p-normed distance between the original image and the adversarial example
-- ℓ0 count the number of pixels changed in the adversarial example
+- ℓ0 counts the number of pixels changed in the adversarial example
 - ℓ2 measures the euclidean distance between image and example
 - ℓ∞ maximum change for all pixels